Becoming Medicare eligible and filling out Medicare forms go hand in hand. One of the first things you do is fill out Medicare Forms.

 - Social Security online

 - Call Social Security.
-Representatives are available 7 AM to 7 PM, Monday through Friday.
+Representatives are available from 7 AM to 7 PM, Monday through Friday.

 Want to sign up for Part B while working or during the eight months after employer coverage ends?
 You need the Request for Employment Information Form.